Music Theory

 Watch how to play the E major scale on piano, and also learn chords and songs in the key of E major

 Let’s dive deep into playing the E major scale on piano!
-In this article, we will learn how to build the major scale with a video demonstration of the E major scale and correct finger patterns.
+In this article, we will learn how to build major scales with a video demonstration of the E major scale and correct finger patterns.
 The video also demonstrates E major arpeggios and chords.

 What to know about the E major key signature